In the world of sports supplements, there’s a long-standing debate around creatine HCL vs monohydrate.

 That said, skipping the loading phase when using monohydrate can also mitigate these side effects.

-Aside from these minor and usually short-lived side effects, supplementing with creatine is generally safe, even when taking large daily doses (30 grams per day) for several years.
+Aside from these minor and usually short-lived drawbacks, creatine monohydrate and creatine HCL’s side effects are minimal: both are generally safe, even when taking large daily doses (30 grams per day) for several years.

 Creatine HCL vs. Creatine Monohydrate: Which Is Best?